arpan085/ai-expense-tracker/README.md

-aaa  a# AI Expense Tracker 💰
+aaa  a# AI Expense Tracker 💰asssssssssss aaaaaaaa
-aaaaaaaa
 A professional desktop application for tracking income and expenses with AI-powered spending analysis, beautiful UI, and comprehensive reporting features.